ShawnDriscoll/Traveller-RPG-Skill-Check/README.rst

 The diceroll.pyd module was compiled in C99 using MinGW 4.3.3.

-Source is provided for just the Python 2.5.4 portion of the app.
+Source is provided for just the Classic Python 2.5.4 portion of the app.

 -Shawn